-The Franklin County Solid Waste District will hold the 2022 hazardous waste collection on Saturday, September 24th at GCC’s Main Campus and the Orange Transfer Station.
+Franklin County Solid Waste District is planning to hold the 2023 household hazardous waste collection on Saturday, September 23rd at GCC’s Main Campus and the Orange Transfer Station.

-Residents and businesses must pre-register by September 16th.
-Online pre-registration for the 2022 collection may be completed at: www.franklincountywastedistrict.org.
-Paper registration forms are available at town transfer stations and in local newspapers.
+Residents and businesses must pre-register by September 15th.
+Online pre-registration for the 2023 collection will open on August 16, at: franklincountywastedistrict.org.
+Mail-in registration forms will be available in mid-August at town transfer stations and in local newspapers.

 Participants will be assigned an appointment time to bring wastes to the collection; an appointment time and instructions will be provided by mail after registration is processed.

-The collection is free for residents of most member towns.
-Businesses must pay for disposal costs.
+The collection is free for residents of most of the District’s 21 member towns.
+Businesses may participate but must pay for disposal costs.
 For business registration information, call (413) 772-2438.